Deanery of Sumy: Sumy

 The first priest (September 1992 – February 1995) of the new parish was a priest appointed from the Diocese of Zhytomyr, Fr.
 Vitaly Skomarovsky.
 During his service, in May 1994, the building again began to be used as a church.

 The following two parish priests were Fr.
 Gennadius Bilinsky (March 1995 – September 1997) and Fr.
 Felix Svintsitsky (September 1997 – August 1999).
 During the latter's service, the church was reconsecrated by the Bishop of Zhytomyr, Jan Purvinsky, on 25 March 1998.

 The fourth parish priest (September 1999 – June 2006) was Fr.
 Stanislav Tanatarov.

 For the celebration of the 2000th anniversary of Christmas, the Sacred Heart of Jesus Chapel (about 4 m high) was erected on the left side of the church's courtyard.
-A bronze statue of the Blessed Virgin Mary with an Infant in her arms was placed on the left side of the church and building behind it, where the residents of the parish priest and Roman Catholic religious mission are accommodated.
+A bronze statue of the Blessed Virgin Mary with an Infant in her arms was placed on the left side of the church and building behind it, where the residents of the parish priest and Latin Catholic religious mission are accommodated.
 Standing on a red brick pedestal with a quadrilateral base of black stone, surrounded by flowers, grass and trees, the polished figure is reminiscent of the sacramental.

 Since 2002 the church's canteen has been operated by members of the Secular Franciscan Order, a branch of which has been based out of the parish since spring of 1999.

 Tanatarov's successors were parish priest Fr.
 Arthur Surovsky (since 2006) and parish priest Fr.
 Voicheck Stasevich (since August 2008).

 The church has successfully developed a Sunday School (with the aid of pious nuns), a library, theatre, museum, spiritual music band, and various groups, including spiritual culture groups.

-For charitable work in the community, the parish of the Annunciation of the Blessed Virgin Mary founded the Roman Catholic mission Caritas Spes Sumy, which acts as a branch of the All-Ukrainian Roman Catholic religious mission Caritas Spes Ukraina.
+For charitable work in the community, the parish of the Annunciation of the Blessed Virgin Mary founded the Latin Catholic mission Caritas Spes Sumy, which acts as a branch of the All-Ukrainian Latin Catholic religious mission Caritas Spes Ukraina.

 On February 6, 2008, and April 15, 2008, websites were created for the mission and parish under the titles Caritas Spes Sumy and Ave Maria to elucidate their activities.
 To support this aim, the parish publishes a bulletin named "Ave!" on the church's history and parish life.
 On September 29, 2008, the websites were closed by a decision of the new parish administration.
 Soon after, the parish began a new website, title To the Glory of Jesus Christ.

 On January 15, 2009, the author of the former websites Caritas Spes Sumy and Ave Maria created a website for the Sumian Historical Web Society under the title Ave Maria to elucidate different historical subjects, including the history of religion and the church.